SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ### Design

-The design of the page is aimed towards warm colors and  fonts to create pleasant, positive and safe environment.
+The design of the page is aimed towards warm colors and  fonts to create pleasant, positive and safe feeling environment.

 - __Fonts__:

     - Merriweather - used as a base font on the whole site
+    - Lato - used for most headers and to give a bit of visual diversity

+  - __Color Scheme__:

-    - Lato
+    - Primary color:

 ### 6.  <!--Remove line-->